STEM I

 Hypothesis

-If more generations of C. elegans are given seizures, then the future generations will have more dementia pathology because of inherited epigenetic modifications.
+If more generations of C. elegans are given seizures, then future generations will have more dementia pathology because of inherited epigenetic modifications.

 Background